lachlanpcasey/Zoomcamp_Project/README.md

 Project directory that contains the scripts required to run the full ETL Process.

-dbt directory containing DBT models and related files for processing the data
+DBT directory containing DBT models and related files for processing the data

-docs directory containing documentation and sample queries for accessing and analyzing the data in a business intelligence tool

 README.md file providing an overview of the project and instructions for getting started